craftablescience/sourcepp/docs/index.md

 Anything using the `sourcepp` parser set that I know of, directly or indirectly.

+These are only the tools and games using `sourcepp` that I know of.
+If you would like to be listed here, [email me](mailto:lauralewisdev@gmail.com) or [join my Discord server](https://discord.gg/ASgHFkX), I'd love to hear from you!

 ### Tools

+- [fgptool](https://github.com/craftablescience/fgptool): A tool to crack the filepath hashes in The Orange Box PS3 file groups.
 - [gimp-vtf](https://github.com/chev2/gimp-vtf): A GIMP plugin to load and save VTF files.
 - [gm_addon_optimization_tricks](https://github.com/wrefgtzweve/gm_addon_optimization_tricks): A desktop tool to optimize Garry's Mod addons/maps.
 - [GodotSource](https://github.com/craftablescience/godotsource): A work-in-progress set of bindings to connect the `sourcepp` libraries to Godot.
 Allows GDScript to work with the libraries, and allows Godot to directly load Source engine assets from a user project or from installed Source games.
 - [MareTF](https://github.com/craftablescience/MareTF): An open source MIT-licensed CLI/GUI tool that can create, extract from, preview the contents of and write to every variant of VTF file.
 Replicates the functionality of Valve's `vtex.exe` and VTFEdit.
 - [Myst IV: Revolution](https://github.com/tomysshadow/M4Revolution): Performs various fixes for the game Myst IV: Revelation.
 - [PBR-2-Source](https://github.com/koerismo/PBR-2-Source): A Python-powered GUI for converting PBR materials into materials compatible with the Source engine.
+- [QVTF++](https://github.com/craftablescience/qvtfpp): A QImageIO plugin to load VTF textures, based on panzi's QVTF plugin.
 - [RectMaker](https://github.com/cplbradley/RectMaker): A freeware GUI tool that can create and modify `.rect` files used in Hammer++'s hotspotting algorithm.
+- [reloaded2ps3](https://github.com/craftablescience/reloaded2ps3): Convert the PC version of Portal Reloaded to a playable PS3 game.
 - [Source Map Compiler Tools](https://github.com/nooodles-ahh/2013-map-compile-tools): An open source recreation of the Slammin' Source Map Tools.
 - [Verifier](https://github.com/StrataSource/verifier): A small program that can build an index of a game's files, and validate existing files based on that index.
 Similar to Steam's "Verify integrity of game files" option, but without overwriting any files.
 - [VPKEdit](https://github.com/craftablescience/VPKEdit): An open source MIT-licensed CLI/GUI tool that can create, extract from, preview the contents of and write to several pack file formats.
 Replicates the functionality of Valve's `vpk.exe` and GCFScape.